Results of the Work – 9/19/22

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had the chance.
-God truly blessed.
+So Thanks for your prayers for the Ministry and for evangelism today if you had a chance, God truly blessed.

 In Him,